 - Continued shortage of mandated Court Appointed Special Advocate guardians ad litems for children in the system

-- Inadequate support and training for educators facing students experiencing child abuse and neglect
+- Inadequate support and training for educators facing students that have experienced the traumas of abuse and neglect

-- Juvenile Justice and law enforcement professionals are currently hamstrung by the lack of adequate facilities and mental health programs for abused and neglected children
+- Juvenile Justice and law enforcement professionals are currently hamstrung by the lack of adequate facilities and mental health services for the people in their jails and squad cars.